-The 50-year old Plantation Resort has been hosting divers and scallopers for years.
-The easy access to Crystal River’s Kings Bay and springs allows boats to take visitors for tours of all kinds – dive trips, manatee swims, and scalloping tours.
-The Plantation Scalloping Packages include a two-night stay with breakfast, guided scalloping trip, 1 dinner where the restaurant, West 82 Grill will cook your scallop catch.
-If you want a sneak peek, check out their live river cam: http://www.plantationoncrystalriver.com/rivercam.htm
+The 50-year old Plantation Resort has been hosting divers and also scallopers for years.
+Easy access to Crystal River’s Kings Bay and springs allows boats to take visitors for tours of all kinds – dive trips, manatee swims, and also scalloping tours.
+Plantation Scalloping Packages include a two-night stay with breakfast, a guided scalloping trip, 1 dinner where the restaurant, West 82 Grill will cook your scallop catch.
+If you want a sneak peek, also check out their live river cam: http://www.plantationoncrystalriver.com/rivercam.htm

-An alternative to the Plantation is Crystal River’s Holiday Inn Express.
-It’s clean and has weekday scalloper rates.
+An alternative to the Plantation in Crystal River’s Holiday Inn Express.
+It’s clean and also has weekday scallop rates.

 More Florida scallop destinations: